dmnfarrell/dmnfarrell.github.io/_posts/2023-03-19-btbabm-mesa.markdown

  <p class="caption">Grid plot at various steps of the simulation.</p>
 </div>

-There is also a dashboard used for visualising the network and model outputs as it steps.
+There is also a panel dashboard used for visualising the network and model outputs as it steps.
 In the example below you can see the phylogeny changing as the model is run.

 <div style="width: auto;">
  <img class="scaled" src="/img/btbabm_dashboard.gif">